g2p/vido/README.md

 This is designed to work with distribution kernels that don't have 9p modules built-in.
-`--qemu-9p-workaround` is required if your Qemu is older than 1.6.
+`--qemu-9p-workaround` is required if Qemu is older than 1.6.

-If your distribution kernel isn't suitable, build a minimal kernel with:
+If the distribution kernel isn't suitable, build a minimal kernel with:

     CONFIG_NET_9P=y
     CONFIG_NET_9P_VIRTIO=y